kkabala/MarketCheckoutComponent/README.md

 		- buying x number of a particular product
 		- while buying two or more selected, different products,
 		- when the total price of order exceeds some amount of money threshold
-	- Details of discount rules above are defined by an external client app which uses the library (do not implement the external client app)
+	- Details of discount rules above (like which exactly products take part in a discount or what is the value of threshold) are defined by an external client app which uses the library (do not implement the external client app)
 	- Adding new discount rules should be as easy as possible
 	- Adding new product types should be straightforward,
 	- There should be a possibility to get the data about sold products and applied discounts